mybrokengnome/ConfigurationManagerParser/README.txt

     Note: It is up to the user to parse the results of the CommaSeparatedParser, the parser just returns them as strings

+GenericParser<T> returns the type of T. Can typically just use this method, but if you want you can use the concrete classes above.
+    Setting: <add key="SMTP_Port" value="587" />
+    Example: var p = GenericParser<int>.Get("SMTP_Port");_
+    Returns: p = 587

+    NOTE: GenericParser won't work with comma separated values, use the parser above for that